churchilldu/ClassTrim/README.md

-# GMove
+# ClassTrim

-Refactor methods to another class by NSGA (Non-dominated Sorting Genetic Algorithm).
+ClassTrim is a framework to recommend move method refactoring using Non-dominated Sorting Genetic Algorithm-III (NSGA-III) to minimizing the number of classes that exceed predefined metric thresholds.

 ## Quick start